University of Redlands

 - Health Services

 - Financial Aid Advisors

 - Veteran Services

 - Gender & Sexuality Center

-The University of Redlands places high importance on experiential learning, both inside and outside the classroom.
+University of Redlands places high importance on experiential learning both inside and outside the classroom.
 Popular experiences include study abroad, May Term, community service, and summer science research.

 Redlands strongly encourages its students to study abroad.
-Currently, more than 50 percent of undergraduates take advantage of a study abroad program, and the university is recognized as having high study abroad participation compared with peer institutions.
-At the University of Redlands, cross-cultural learning is an integral component of a liberal arts education.
-Since 1960, the University has had its own program in Salzburg, Austria.
-Students live in the Marketenderschössl, a nearly 500-year-old Renaissance building overlooking the historic city of Salzburg.
+More than 50 percent of undergraduates take advantage of a study abroad program, a rate of participation much higher than peer institutions.
+In fact, Redlands is ranked 16th nationally in its class of institutions by the Institute for International Education for its high study abroad participation rate.
+Cross-cultural learning has been an integral component of Redlands’ liberal arts education for decades, and since 1960, the University has made international learning all the more accessible through its own program in Salzburg, Austria.
+There, students get to live in the Marketenderschössl, a nearly 500-year-old Renaissance building overlooking the historic city of Salzburg.

 Every year, University of Redlands students extend their learning beyond the classroom by completing more than 120,000 hours of community service.
 From mentoring local youth to building houses for homeless families in Mexico and raising disaster relief funds, students immerse themselves in endless opportunities to make the world a better place.
 These experiences broaden students’ awareness, empower their contribution, and strengthen their connection to the larger community.